 The Best Wine Bars in London

-Chef Robin Gill and his wife Sarah, the names behind acclaimed a handful of London restaurants including Sorella and Darby’s, are expanding their collection with the launch of a Parisian-inspired wine bar.
-Opening this July in Brixton, Bottle & Rye will focus on minimal intervention wine from across Europe, alongside a menu of twists on French classics: think Ogleshield Gougères with Pickled Walnut; Vichyssoise Oyster Tartare and Smoked Eel Brandade.
+Chef Robin Gill and his wife Sarah, the names behind acclaimed a handful of London restaurants including Sorella and Darby’s, expanded their collection with the launch of a Parisian-inspired wine bar.
+Located in Brixton, Bottle & Rye focuses on minimal intervention wine from across Europe, alongside a menu of twists on French classics: think Ogleshield Gougères with Pickled Walnut; Vichyssoise Oyster Tartare and Smoked Eel Brandade.

-He’s best known for his work on screen, but this autumn Idris Elba is turning his hand to hospitality.
+He’s best known for his work on screen, but recently Idris Elba turned his hand to hospitality.
 The actor has partnered with founder of Connaught Wine Cellars, David Farber, to launch a new wine cellar, bar and shop under the title Porte Noire – also the name of their established wine and champagne brand.
-Open now, the bar – located within King’s Cross – has been designed by boutique hospitality project agency Kanvass and features a 70-cover bar, as well as an outdoor space and dining room.
+The bar – located within King’s Cross – has been designed by boutique hospitality project agency Kanvass and features a 70-cover bar, as well as an outdoor space and dining room.
 Destined as a hotspot for city oenophiles, inside you’ll find 800 wine bins and what will be one the capital’s largest fine wine tasting rooms.
 From exceptional rare bottles to ‘wines on tap’, an extensive selection curated by Farber will be available to purchase and enjoy in-house.

-Set to reignite the ambience of old school Soho is The Black Book, a new late-night wine bar taking over the former TRADE site on Frith Street.
+Set to reignite the ambience of old school Soho is The Black Book on Frith Street.
 Founded by hospitality veterans Gearoid Devaney MS and Xavier Rousset MS, The Black Book specialises in rare and interesting wines, such as a scarcely found Sancerre by master producer Francois Cota.
 There’s also menu of classic brasserie dishes, including roasted onglet with peppercorn sauce and hand-cut chips, and pan-fried cod with autumnal ratatouille and silken tarragon sauce.
 The name is a gentle nod to the age-old sommelier tradition of scribbling tasting notes in discreet black books – which they’ll carry with them at all times.

 Candles, wine, cosy booths – Clapham’s WC Wine & Charcuterie was built for dates.
 Don’t be put off by the fact that it used to be a public toilet: WC is far from a novelty bar, and its history only adds to its quirky charm.
 Wine is really good and fairly priced, and you can enjoy it alongside sharing boards of baked camembert, sourdough bread, dips, meats and cheeses.
 Ideal if the idea of a sit-down meal is too intense, but you still want some tasty treats to fuel your rendez-vous.
 This November, the team will be launching a second site in Bloomsbury, which emerges from a Grade II listed Victorian Water Closet on Lamb’s Conduit Street.